-Solar is an expanding industry.
-While there is still lots of research going into the types of solar panels on the market today, there is an equal amount of research going into the supply side of the equation on how to make these products even more efficient.
+The Solar industry has expanded.
+While lots of research still goes into solar panel development, an equal amount of research goes into the supply side of the equation so these products can become even more efficient.

-All these types of solar panels have different efficiency levels and uses.
-Let’s take a look at some of these panels, and explore what makes them different from each other.
+Each solar panel has different efficiency levels and uses.
+Let’s take a look at some of these photovoltaic panels, and explore what makes them different from each other.

 Common Factors Used to Determine Solar Panel Quality

 The solar policy, peak sun hours in the area, energy needs of the house, and available space influences the best type of solar panel for the situation.
 However, when determining quality, most look at the efficiency and wattage of the solar panel.

 Solar panels with higher efficiency gather more energy per cell, which often means these solar panels take up less space.
 A solar panel with the same wattage, but higher efficiency, will fit better on roofs with limited space.

 However, just because a solar panel has a higher efficiency rating doesn’t mean it will produce more per solar panel.
 Customers need to pay attention to both the wattage and efficiency of the solar panel to determine whether it’s a superior product.

 Difference Between 3 Typical Residential Solar Panel Types

 Those considering installing photovoltaic solar on their home have three main solar panel types to consider.
 These include monocrystalline, polycrystalline, and thin-film solar panels.
 Each of these solar panel types has gone through rigorous testing and has become regularly used in the solar industry.

 While we have our preference, which one works best depends on the situation.
 Customers should look at all the pros and cons of each solar panel type to determine which best suits their project.